 - Then Cl2 reacts with the ozone to produce oxygen.

-There are several other compounds that deplete ozone is primarily halons.
+Other systems: There are several other compounds that deplete ozone is primarily halons.
 Halons are the chemical compounds that are widely used in the fire extinguishers.

 Examples of halons: Bromoflourocarbons, Bromochloroflouro carbons etc.

 It is a serious issue that can cause a number of effects to the living organisms which categorizes into: